Krakhra/S3-File-System-Command-Interface/README.txt

 ASSUMPTIONS:
-1. for upload command, I assumed that the path is going to include the bucket.
-For example it has to be something like bucketname/folder1/folder2.
-A complete command would look like: upload textfile.txt bucketname/folder1/folder1a/
+1. for upload command, I assumed that the path is going to include the bucket and root.
+For example it has to be something like s3:/bucketname/folder1/folder2.
+A complete command would look like: upload textfile.txt s3:/bucketname/folder1/folder1a/